Werewolf by Night: Jack Russell

 Approximately 15 years later, the criminal organization known as the Committee learned of Gregor's curse and blackmailed Philip, threatening to reveal the secret.
 To protect Laura's name, Philip intended to pay them but had second thoughts and canceled, causing the Committee to send Max Grant after Laura.
 Critically injured in a car crash on her son Jack's 18th birthday, Laura barely had time to tell him about his true father and the werewolf curse.
 She made Jack promise not to harm Philip, before dying.
 Having inherited lycanthropy the night before, Jack slew Max Grant, yet blamed Philip for his mother's death for some time.
 Laura left Castle Russoff in Jack's name, but Philip sold the castle to Miles Blackgar who had it moved to an island off the California coast.
 Jack battled a motorcycle gang, infecting its members with lycanthropy.

 Jack spent the next few years as a traveler, shapeshifting into a savage werewolf on the three nights of the full moon.
 He learned of the Darkhold from Nathan and Agatha Timly who briefly kidnapped the Werewolf only to meet grisly ends.
 Befriending writer Buck Cowan, Jack snuck into Blackgar's castle and stole the Darkhold.
 There he encountered Miles Blackgar and his daughter Marlene, whose petrifying power slew both Blackgars.
 After fighting off the deformed Cephalos' plot to drain his power to stabilize Cephalos' form, Jack had Father Ramon Joaquez translate the Darkhold.
-The priest died after being possessed by the Darkhold's former custodian, the 12th-century mad monk Aelfric, and the indestructible Darkhold vanished.
+The priest died after being possessed by the Darkhold's former custodian, the 12th-century mad monk Aelfric, and the Darkhold vanished.

 Jack encountered Joshua Kane and his brother Luther, who hunted the Werewolf and offered to prevent Lissa from mutating into a werewolf in exchange for Jack kidnapping billionaire-turned-recluse Judson Hemp.
 Jack met mentalist Swami Rihva who sought the Werewolf's blood to reveal the treasure map of the ancient sorcerer Kaman-Ru on his "Bloodstone", the possessing demon Krogg, and Spider-Man and Moondark the Magician.

 Jack then fought the sonic-weapons of Sarnak, his first brush with the criminal organization known as the Committee, who wished to enslave the Werewolf.